zxx24/Unet_plus_plus-for-Weizmann-Horse-Database/README.md

     python train.py

 - 'root'(in train.py) should be modified to your dataset directory.
+- The parameter "new_model" in train.py determines whether to train the new model or to continue training on the pre-trained model using the .pth file. **1--new model,0 -- pretrained model**
 - Please see the contents of train.py for specific parameter settings.
 There are detailed descriptions inside.
 The important parameters are epochs, deep_supervision, cut, learning rate.
 They determine the results of training and testing.
 - I have trained a model which you can use directly by setting the parameters in train.py.
 - I was able to train the model on CPU(Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz   1.61 GHz).
 The training took approximately 10 hours in 200 Epoch conditions.